-A student who meets ALL admission requirements (see steps 1 - 9 under the heading "Applying for Admission" above), except for the 16 academic units required for admission, may be admitted conditionally, if he or she meets the following requirements.
+A student who meets ALL admission requirements (see steps 1 - 9 under the heading "Applying for Admission" above), except for the 16 academic units required for admission, may be admitted provisionally, if he or she meets all the following requirements.

-- Has graduated either from an accredited high school or a home school program - Has a high school grade point average of at least a 2.5 - Has earned at least 14 units from among the high school academic core requirements for unconditional admission, including Algebra 1 and at least three years of English.
+- Has graduated either from an accredited high school or a home school program. - Has a high school grade point average of at least a 2.25. - Has earned at least 14 units from among the high school academic core requirements for unconditional admission, including Algebra 1 and at least three years of English. - Has achieved standardized test scores above a 15 on the ACT (or the equivalent SAT or CLT score).

-The student admitted conditionally may remove the condition before enrolling in Florida College by completing high school or college courses in the subject areas of the deficiencies.
+The student admitted with insufficient academic units may remove the deficiency before enrolling in Florida College by completing high school or college courses in the subject areas of the deficiencies.
 Otherwise, the student must begin during the first semester of enrollment to remove deficiencies by completing Florida College courses in those subject areas.
 One semester of college work completed (with a grade of C or better) will substitute for one academic credit of high school study in the same subject area.